MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 ### <a name="you-have-a-different-issue-with-a-storage-service"></a>You have a different issue with a storage service

-If the previous troubleshooting sections do not include the issue you are having with a storage service, you should adopt the following approach to diagnosing and troubleshooting your issue.
+If the previous troubleshooting sections don't include the issue you're having with a storage service, you should adopt the following approach to diagnosing and troubleshooting your issue.

-- Check your metrics to see if there is any change from your expected base-line behavior.
-From the metrics, you may be able to determine whether the issue is transient or permanent, and which storage operations the issue is affecting.
+- Check your metrics to see if there's any change from your expected base-line behavior.
+From the metrics, you may be able to determine whether the issue is transient or permanent and which storage operations the issue is affecting.
 - You can use the metrics information to help you search your server-side log data for more detailed information about any errors that are occurring.
 This information may help you troubleshoot and resolve the issue.
-- If the information in the server-side logs is not sufficient to troubleshoot the issue successfully, you can use the Storage Client Library client-side logs to investigate the behavior of your client application, and tools such as Fiddler, Wireshark to investigate your network.
+- If the information in the server-side logs isn't sufficient to troubleshoot the issue successfully, you can use the Storage Client Library client-side logs to investigate the behavior of your client application and tools such as Fiddler and Wireshark to investigate your network.

 For more information about using Fiddler, see [Appendix 1: Using Fiddler to capture HTTP and HTTPS traffic](#appendix-1).